1005 N. Marion St.

 Civil Penalty Code Enforcement Citations

-A code enforcement officer designated pursuant to this subsection may issue a citation for any violation of subsection (1) or s.
+A code enforcement officer designated under this subsection may issue a citation for any violation of subsection (1) or s.
 489.132(1) whenever, based upon personal investigation, the code enforcement officer has reasonable and probable grounds to believe that such a violation has occurred.

 Under subsection (5)(m), the willful refusal to sign and accept a citation issued by a code enforcement officer is a misdemeanor of the second degree, punishable as provided in s.
 775.082 or s.
 775.083.

-You only have 10 days of receipt of the citation, exclusive of weekends and legal holidays, to request an administrative hearing before the enforcement or licensing board or designated special magistrate to appeal the issuance of the citation by the code enforcement officer.
+You only have ten (10) days of receipt of the citation, exclusive of weekends and legal holidays, to request an administrative hearing,

 Administrative Hearings on Code Enforcement Citations